microsoft/ML-For-Beginners/6-NLP/4-Hotel-Reviews-1/README.md

 ##### Tags

-As mentioned above, at first glance, the idea to use `Tags` to categorise the data makes sense.
-Unfortunately these tags are not standardised, which means in one hotel, the options might be *Single room*, *Twin room*, and *Double room*, but in the next hotel, they are *Deluxe Single Room*, *Classic Queen Room*, and *Executive King Room*.
-These might be the same things, but there are so many variations, the choice becomes:
+As mentioned above, at first glance, the idea to use `Tags` to categorize the data makes sense.
+Unfortunately these tags are not standardized, which means that in a given hotel, the options might be *Single room*, *Twin room*, and *Double room*, but in the next hotel, they are *Deluxe Single Room*, *Classic Queen Room*, and *Executive King Room*.
+These might be the same things, but there are so many variations that the choice becomes:

 1. Attempt to change all terms to a single standard, which is very difficult, because it is not clear what the conversion path would be in each case (e.g. *Classic single room* maps to *Single room* but *Superior Queen Room with Courtyard Garden or City View* is much harder to map)

-2. We can take an NLP approach and measure the frequency of certain terms like *Solo*, *Business Traveller*, or *Family with young kids* as they apply to each hotel, and factor that into the recommendation
+1. We can take an NLP approach and measure the frequency of certain terms like *Solo*, *Business Traveller*, or *Family with young kids* as they apply to each hotel, and factor that into the recommendation

 Tags are usually (but not always) a single field containing a list of 5 to 6 comma separated values aligning to *Type of trip*, *Type of guests*, *Type of room*, *Number of nights*, and *Type of device review was submitted on*.
 However, because some reviewers don't fill in each field (they might leave one blank), the values are not always in the same order.

 As an example, take *Type of group*.
 There are 1025 unique possibilities in this field in the `Tags` column, and unfortunately only some of them refer to a group (some are the type of room etc.).
 If you filter only the ones that mention family, the results contain many *Family room* type results.
 If you include the term *with*, i.e. count the *Family with* values, the results are better, with over 80,000 of the 515,000 results containing the phrase "Family with young children" or "Family with older children".

-This means the tags column is not completely useless to us, but will take some work to make it useful.
+This means the tags column is not completely useless to us, but it will take some work to make it useful.

-##### Average Hotel Score
+##### Average hotel score

 There are a number of oddities or discrepancies with the data set that I can't figure out, but are illustrated here so you are aware of them when building your models.
-If you figure it out, please let us know!
+If you figure it out, please let us know in the discussion section!

 The dataset has the following columns relating to the average score and number of reviews: